 R403.6.1R403.6.2 Whole-housedwelling mechanical ventilation system fan efficacy.
 Mechanical ventilation system fans shall meet the efficacy requirements of Table R403.6.1.
-Where an air handler that is integral to tested and listed HVAC equipment is used to provide whole house mechanical ventilation, the air handler shall be powered by an electronically commutated motor.
-Fans used to provide whole housedwellinghouse_dwelling_mechanical ventilation shall meet the efficacy requirements of Table R403.6.2 at one or more rating points.
+Where an air handler that is integral to tested and listed HVAC equipment is used to provide whole house mechanical ventilation, the air handler shall be powered by an electronically commutated motor.Fans used to provide whole-housedwellinghouse_dwelling mechanical ventilation shall meet the efficacy requirements of Table R403.6.2 at one or more rating points.
 Fans shall be tested in accordance with HVI 916 and listed.
 The airflow shall be reported in the product listing or on the label.
-Fan efficacy shall be reported in the product listing or on the label.
-Fan efficacy shall be reported in the product listing or on the label.
-Fan efficacy shall be reported in the product listing or on the label.
+Fan efficacy shall be reported in the product listing or shall be derived from the input power and airflow values reported in the product listing or on the label.
 Fan efficacy for fully ducted HRV, ERC, balanced, and in-line fans shall be determined at a static pressure of not less than 0.2 inch w.c.
-(49.85 Pa).
-Fan efficacy for ducted range hoods, bathroom and utility room fans shall be determined at a static pressure of not less than 0.1 inch w.c.
 (24.91 Pa).